 - Exchanges on global best practice (including through trade associations), and advice that can be shared between governments and businesses on their risk assessments and mitigation strategies.

-Another advise was to harness expertise from the private sector as they were said to be “ahead of the public sector in its mitigation of risks”.
+Another piece of advise was to harness expertise from the private sector as they were said to be “ahead of the public sector in its mitigation of risks”.

 Soon after the release of the Global Risk Report, reports about the Bird Flu (H5N1) started to make headlines and scare the public.
 It did, however, soon blow over without making the profound impact on society that had first been indicated.
 What it did do was make governments take precautionary measures in cooperation with the business community.